BRIDGE THE GAP FREQUENTLY ASKED QUESTIONS

 What is Bridge the Gap?

-Rule 402(c) of the South Carolina Appellate Court Rules sets forth the requirements for admissionto practice law in South Carolina.
+Rule 402(c) of the South Carolina Appellate Court Rules sets forth the requirements for admission to practice law in South Carolina.
 Rule 402(c)(8) requires all South Carolina Bar applicants to successfully complete the Bridge the Gap program sponsored by the South Carolina Bar, under the directive of the South Carolina Supreme Court, prior to admission to practice law.
-Bridge the Gap is a two-day intensive course sanctioned by the South Carolina Supreme Court and coordinated by the SC Bar-CLE Division.
+Bridge the Gap is a one-day intensive course sanctioned by the South Carolina Supreme Court and coordinated by the SC Bar-CLE Division.
 The program focuses on practical nuts and bolts skills.
 It is designed to assist both the 3L law student in transition from law school to the practice of law and the lawyer new to the practice of law in South Carolina.

 What is the SC Bar-CLE Division?

 The SC Bar-CLE Division is a self-supporting non-profit provider of quality MCLE and LEPR seminars.
 We present live, video replay, online, webcast and teleseminar programs covering every major practice area ie: ethics, technology, law office management, and trial and practice skills.
 Most of our live presentations are held in the SC Bar Conference Center on Fridays and are broadcast to as many as 12 satellite locations around South Carolina.
 We also produce and publish outstanding books and software covering all major practice and skills areas.

 Who Should Attend?